GDWoody/Pixel-Controllers/JLC_PCB.md

 You will need to choose the 'Product Description', this is used for Customs.
 I select ' Reserch\Education\DIY\Entertainment / Developnent Board' your choice may be different depending on your circumstances.

-* Click Save to Cart and proceed to Checkout and Shipping like normal.
+* Click Save to Cart and proceed to Checkout and Shipping as normal.

 ![Order & Quote](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/save.png)